choria-io/website/docs/content/configuration/pki/ca/_index.md

 When creating infrastructure with TLS and x509 certificates, you have several options.
 At minimum, all servers will need to have a copy of the `root_ca.pem` file.
 Servers should have a copy of their local intermediate CA (in this example, `london_ca.pem`) file in their CA bundle (as shown below), and clients can optionally present their own local intermediate CAs as part of their negotiation - this is particularly useful in cross DC requests where you might not have distributed the CA bundle universally, or have rotated the remote intermediate CA.

-In all cases, the certificate file on disk should contain the canoconical certificate of the _server_ or _client_ first, _then_ the intermediate CA(s).
+In all cases, the certificate file on disk should contain the canonical certificate of the _server_ or _client_ first, _then_ the intermediate CA(s).
 It should not contain the root CA file.

 The CA root bundle ordering does not matter, but by convention the root CA should be present at the top.